 Bill Raben is a fourth-generation family farmer who lives and farms in Ridgway, Illinois.
 Ridgway is located in the deep, southeastern part of the state close to the Ohio River.
 Bill grows soybeans and corn with his brother on their 6,000-acre operation.

-Raben has been involved in many leadership-building programs, including the Illinois Farm Bureau ALOT program, ASA and Syngenta Leadership at its Best, the Soybean Leadership College, The Gettyburg Leadership Experience, and the Soybean Leadership Forum.
+Raben has been involved in many leadership-building programs, including the Illinois Farm Bureau Agriculture Leadership of Tomorrow (ALOT) program, ASA and Syngenta Leadership at Its Best, ASA's Soybean Leadership College, Gettyburg Leadership Experience, and the Soybean Leadership Forum.